AirPhysio User's Guide

 We recommend studying the User’s Guide for Detailed instructions, product description, and maintenance requirements before use.

 - Take a deep breathe (abdominal breath) into your lungs and fill them completely,

 - Hold your breathe for 2 to 3 seconds,

-- Once your lungs are at optimal lung capacity to lift the ball bearing slightly off the cone and have it oscillating.
+- Most people can get it oscillating without too much exertion, but some people struggle to start with.
+But once your lungs are at optimal lung capacity, you should be able to lift the ball bearing slightly off the cone and have it oscillating.

 - Adjust the device to have the cap facing the ceiling and tilt it until you feel maximum vibrations within your chest, try to keep cheeks stiff to help amplify the affect in your chest.

-- Repeat steps 1 through 6 for approx. 2-3 times per minute for up to 5 minutes, taking 2 deep breaths in between each session to reduce the chance of feeling light headed.
+- Repeat steps 1 through 6 for approx. 2 times per minute for up to 5 minutes, taking two deep breaths in between each session to reduce the chance of feeling lightheaded.

 - Relax and assume proper posture and position.

-- Slowly inhale beyond a normal breath, but do not fill lungs completely.
+- Slowly inhale beyond a normal breath, but do not fill the lungs completely.

 - Hold breath for 2 to 3 seconds.

-- Adjust tilt to feel maximum vibrations within chest and keep cheeks stiff.
+- Adjust tilt to feel maximum vibrations within the chest and keep cheeks stiff.

 - Repeat steps 2 through 4 for 5 to 10 breaths.

 AirPhysio consists of the following parts and accessories:

 - Circular cone

 - Mouthpiece and base

 AirPhysio is available in different steel ball sizes that allow individualized treatment according to age and tolerance of the consumer to airway resistance.

 Small-sized steel ball provides less expiratory resistance and is ideal for children, as well as adults with low lung capacity, severe respiratory conditions or weak respiratory muscles (i.e. elderly and spinal cord injury patients).